 On 13 June 2023, the Commission issued non-binding recommendations on how non-financial and financial companies can voluntarily use EU sustainable finance tools to seek or provide transition finance.
 The EU’s sustainable finance toolbox not only supports companies with the highest sustainability records, but also companies with different starting points that have clear sustainability targets.
 It also allows smaller companies to raise finance for their transition in a proportionate way.

-In 2015, landmark international agreements were concluded with the adoption of the UN 2030 agenda and sustainable development goals and the Paris climate agreement.
+In 2015, landmark international agreements were concluded with the adoption of the and the Paris climate agreement.
 The Paris climate agreement, in particular, includes the commitment to align financial flows with a pathway towards low-carbon and climate-resilient development.

 On 11 December 2019, the Commission presented the European green deal, a growth strategy with the aim of making Europe the first climate-neutral continent by 2050.